 Raccoon dogs are charismatic canids that are surging in popularity thanks to internet virility.
 Popular in Japan and also the stars of the Studio Ghibli film Pom Poko, they have recently become the subject of fascination by Westerners unfamiliar with this unusual species.
-Raccoon dogs, also called tanukis, are not raccoons or dogs, they are in the Canidae family and are most closely related to true foxes.
+Raccoon dogs, also called tanukis, are not raccoons or dogs—they belong to the Canidae family and are most closely related to true foxes.
 They are native to Far East Asia.
 While their appearance may be humorous, their plight in modern society is a bit direr.

 Throughout Europe and parts of Russia, raccoon dogs (Nyctereutes procyonoides) have become a prominent invasive species.
 As a result, the species is heavily persecuted and hunted aggressively as various environmental organizations call for attempts to extirpate them.
-Raccoon dogs pose several threats to wildlife including predation of ground nesting birds and other small animals, they carry several pathogens including the tapeworm Echinococcus multilocularis which can be potentially deadly to humans when left untreated and Trichinella spp, and they are a vector for the rabies virus, as are all members of the canid family.
+Raccoon dogs pose several threats to wildlife, including predation of ground-nesting birds and other small animals.
+They also carry several pathogens, including the tapeworm Echinococcus multilocularis—which can be potentially deadly to humans when left untreated—and Trichinella spp.
+As are all members of the canid family, they are also a vector for the rabies virus.
 Unfortunately, they have become established in many countries and may be impossible to completely eradicate.